WildMeOrg/old_wildme-docs/docs/researchers/ia_pipeline.md

 - Annotations (i.e. bounding boxes) around each animal in each photo and potentially "parts" bounding boxes, such as a fin bounding box "part" on an Orca body bounding box
 - Species labels on each Annotation
-- Viewpoint labels (e.g., left, right, top, bottom, etc.) on each Annotation
+- Viewpoint labels (e.g. left, right, top, bottom, etc.) on each Annotation
 - OPTIONAL: Background segmentation on each Annotation to remove as many non-animal pixels as possible
 - OPTIONAL: Rotational correct, standardizing the rotation of Annotations to maximize their comparability in downstream ID algorithms